 I partnered with Kara Myrick on developing the creative branding for INBOUND 2017.

-This included event and experiential design, as well as the development of a new style guide that shaped all video work, signage, print, digital, merchandise, photography and everything in between.
+This included event and experiential design, as well as the development of a new style guide and motion design system that shaped all video work, signage, print, digital, merchandise, photography and everything in between.

 Creative Direction + Design: